 In January, 2003, the Board of Directors adopted the Unitil Corporation Restricted Stock Plan (the "Restricted Stock Plan").
 The Restricted Stock Plan was approved by the shareholders of the Company at the 2003 Annual Meeting of Shareholders.
-Issuances of shares under the Restricted Stock Plan are subject to the approval of the Securities and Exchange Commission ("SEC") under the Public Utility Holding Company Act of 1935.
-The Company applied for and received such approval in April, 2004, prior to the initial vesting of the first set of awards granted in May, 2003.

 The objectives of the Restricted Stock Plan are to optimize the profitability and growth of the Company through incentives that are consistent with the Company's goals thereby linking the personal interests of participants to those of the Company's shareholders, to attract and retain employees and directors of outstanding ability, and to promote teamwork among participants.
 The Compensation Committee is charged with the administration of the Restricted Stock Plan.
 Persons eligible to participate in the Restricted Stock Plan include all employees, directors and consultants of the Company, its subsidiaries and its affiliates.